NelsonScott/Redly/README.md

 [heroku]:https://redly.herokuapp.com

 ## Minimum Viable Product
-Redly is a clone of Feedly that allows users to rate and tag entries, built on Rails and Backbone.
+Redly is a clone of Feedly that allows users to rate and tag entries, built with Rails and Backbone.
 Users can:

 - [x] Create accounts
-- [x] Create sessions (log in)
+- [x] Log in
 - [x] Add feeds
 - [x] View feeds
-- [x] Tag entries
 - [x] Rate entries
-- [x] View entries' tags and ratings
+- [x] View entries' and corresponding ratings
 - [x] Periodically Update Feeds with Heroku Scheduler

 ## Design Docs